tsuru/docs/src/admin_guides/managing_teams.md

 ## Overview

-Teams are one of the context to which tsuru roles apply.
-Its the main way of managing group of users to give them a common list of permissions as they work on related projects
+Its the main way of managing group of users as they work on related projects
-That way, once a permissions is given to a team, all users with this team role will inherit the same permissions

 ## Creating a team